Estádio 1º de Maio (São Bernardo do Campo): Renovations and leasing

 Between 1989 and 1996, the stadium underwent a major refurbishment, with a max capacity expanded to 13,000.
 The first match to be played at the renewed 1º de Maio was a Campeonato Brasileiro match between Santos and Internacional on 29 September 1996.

-The ground was redeveloped following São Bernardo's promotion to the 2011 Campeonato Paulista.
+The ground was redeveloped following São Bernardo FC's promotion to the 2011 Campeonato Paulista.
 The renovation cost around R$11,5 million and capacity was increased to over 15,000.
 Among the renovations there were a dugout for the benches, new toilets, a snack bar and a new first aid post.
-The changing room for the visiting teams was also remodeled.
+The changing room for the visiting teams was also remodelled.
 Furthermore, a new press area was built.
 The new structure has twelve cabins for radio stations and four for television, equipped with Wi-Fi connection and cable TV.
 The lighting system was also restored, with new floodlight towers at each corner of the stadium.

-Also in 2011, 1º de Maio was leased to São Bernardo.
+Also in 2011, 1º de Maio was leased to São Bernardo FC.
 In 2018, the São Bernardo do Campo City Hall revoked the leasing deal and started a bidding process the following year.
 On 11 February 2022, São Bernardo Futebol Clube were once again selected as the new tenants of the stadium.
 They paid R$719.433 for a ten-year lease, with an option for five more years.